uidaholib/main-web-redesign_draft/content/services/reserve/leganto.md

 It is an additional feature of our existing library systems.
 Leganto is already embedded in your BBLearn course; you just need to activate it.

-Follow these steps to activate Leganto and make your reading lists available from within your course:
+Follow these steps to activate Leganto and make your reading lists available from within your BBLearn course:

 <div class="row justify-content-end">
 <div class="col-md-11" markdown="1">